-Teaching and Learning Assistants support teachers in completing routine tasks, analysing student performance, and improving lesson design.
-Tools like Authoring Copilot (AC) helps teachers generate ideas and activities, while Data Assistant (DA) allows teachers to generate automated, personalised responses to enable timely and appropriate support.
+Teaching and Learning Assistants support teachers by automating routine tasks, analysing student performance data, and providing design tools like Authoring Copilot.
+ALS helps teachers generate ideas and activities, while Data Assistant (DA) allows teacher to quickly create targeted responses to enable timely and accurate feedback.
 These tools enable teachers to focus on designing more effective and personalised learning experiences.

-1 The National AI strategy announced in March 2019 outlined a plan for Singapore to be a global leader in the development and use of AI.
-The National AI Strategy (NAC)'s Education Plan also guides the development of these AI systems for learning.
+The National AI strategy announced in November 2019 outlined a plan for Singapore to be a global leader in AI.
+The National AI Strategy is a joint effort between the Ministry of Education (MOE), the Ministry of Communications and Information (MCI), and the Ministry of Trade and Industry (MTI).
+The Education Sector Action Plan also guides the development of these AI solutions for learning.

-Age-appropriate guidance on AI
+Age-appropriate guidance on AI use